tyson-nw/SRD/Cultures.md

 The character knows the [[#Light]] or [[#Prestidigitation]] cantrip.

 ### Cloistered
 The character grows up in a closed community, possibly religious but not necessarily.
-It had limited contact with outsiders
+It had limited contact with outsiders.
+The community has a society that represents it in the wider world.

 #### Society Initiate
-The character knows the ins and outs of the community that they were cloistered with.
+The character knows the ins and outs of the society that they were cloistered with.
 Its rituals, its hierarchy, its secret ways.
 They can draw on the society's resources in exchange for tasks to further the society's goals.

 ### Fortress Mine
 The character was raised in mining settlements within a mountain.